 This document proposes a fault resolution process for multi-domain Lightpath network connections.
-This work is done in the context of the Global Lambda Integrated Facility (GLIF), whereby many research and education (R&E) networking organizations world-wide cooperate in the provisioning of end-end lightpaths across their shared network resources.
-This document specifically is a product of the collaboration in the GLIF Technical Issues Working Group (GLIF Tech), and currently serves as discussion document for the GLIF Tech meeting on February 8 and 9, 2006.
+This work is done in the context of the Global Lambda Integrated Facility (GLIF), in which many research and education (R&E) networking organizations worldwide cooperate in the provisioning of end-end lightpaths across their shared network resources.
+This document specifically is a product of the collaboration in the GLIF Technical Issues Working Group (GLIF Tech).